microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

 D | ✅ Done   | The shell can emit different marks to differentiate between prompt, command, and output E | 🐣 Crawl  | Clearing the buffer clears marks
 F | 🐣 Crawl  | Marks stay in the same place you'd expect after resizing the buffer.
-G | 🐣 Crawl  | Users can perform an action to select the previous command's output H | 🚶 Walk   | The find dialog can display marks on the scrollbar indicating the position of search matches I | 🏃‍♂️ Run    | The terminal can display icons in the gutter, with quick actions for that command (re-run, copy output, etc)
+G | ✅ Done   | Users can perform an action to select the previous command's output H | 🚶 Walk   | The find dialog can display marks on the scrollbar indicating the position of search matches I | 🏃‍♂️ Run    | The terminal can display icons in the gutter, with quick actions for that command (re-run, copy output, etc)
 J | 🏃‍♂️ Run    | The terminal can display a faint horizontal separator between commands in the buffer.